marwanmusa/Deploy-DeepLearningModels-with-Django/README.md

 # Deploy Deep Learning Model - CNN with Django

-This Repository is a Model Deployment with Django - Model's result provided by Rest API TensorFlow Serving with Docker.
+This Repository is a Model Deployment with Django using TensorFlow Serving in conjunction with Docker to serve a REST API for inference.

 Research topic : ***Convolutional Neural network, Image Exploration, Image Preprocessing, TensorFlow, Model Optimization, Model Evaluation, Docker Deployment, Tensorflow Serving, Django Framework***